FAQ on the Code of Conduct for Leasing of Retail Premises in Singapore

 For existing lease agreement that has an option to renew/extend the tenure, does the renewed/extended lease have to be CoC compliant?

-The CoC will apply to renewal leases unless the existing lease has a clause that specifies that all the contractual terms within the existing lease shall remain the same if parties decide to exercise the option to renew the lease.
+The CoC will apply to leases renewed on or after 1 Feb 2024 unless the existing lease has a clause that specifies that all the contractual terms within the existing lease shall remain the same if parties decide to exercise the option to renew the lease.
 In such cases, the CoC need not apply to the lease agreement.
-Both parties must make a declaration to the FTIC that they agree to exercise the option to renew the lease with the same terms and conditions as the existing lease

 Alternatively, new terms that are CoC compliant may be negotiated for the purpose of renewal or extension of the lease agreement, even if there is an option to renew the lease based on existing contractual terms.